 Search criteria are organized by search page category or by term through the hyperlinks below to allow you to quickly find the search term of interest.
-Many search criteria are available for all Water National Pollutant Discharge Elimination System (NPDES) program facility searches, whereas other criteria are only available for specific search types.
-In addition, advanced search criteria are identified below by the icon.
+Many search criteria are available for all Water National Pollutant Discharge Elimination System (NPDES) program facility searches, whereas other criteria are only available for specific media programs in the facility search.
+In addition, advanced search criteria for Biosolids are identified below by the icon.

 - Media Program Search Type